-23 Describe the legal due diligence required in the context of a real-estate-related business combination.
+25 Describe the legal due diligence required in the context of a real estate business combination and any due diligence specific to a real estate business combination.
 What specialists are typically involved and at what point in the transaction are the various teams typically brought in?

 The scope and degree of due diligence depends on the target's portfolio of real estate assets.
 In a public real estate M&A deal, if the target's portfolio consists of a limited number of material properties, or includes a few material properties among many immaterial properties, the acquirer may focus only on those material properties.
-Otherwise, the acquirer may perform diligence on a representative sample of properties or forego property level diligence entirely.
-Property-level diligence may include reviewing the status of the target's legal title to some or all of the property (eg, whether a clear chain of conveyance documents evidences ownership, whether there are liens on the property, and whether other parties have rights to the property, such as easements) and reviewing change of control provisions, anti-assignment clauses, thirdparty consent rights, termination rights or economic terms under material contracts.
-In any real estate M&A transaction, research may also be conducted on the target's owners or major shareholders to determine whether the acquirer should expect resistance to the transaction.
+Otherwise, the acquirer may perform diligence on a representative sample of properties or forego property-level diligence entirely.
+Property-level diligence may include reviewing the status of the target's legal title to some or all of the property (eg, whether a clear chain of conveyance documents evidences ownership, whether there are liens on the property, and whether other parties have rights to the property, such as easements) and reviewing change of control provisions, anti-assignment clauses, third-party consent rights, termination rights or economic terms under material contracts.
+In any real estate M&A transaction, research may also be conducted on the target's owners or major shareholders to determine whether the acquirer should expect resistance to the transaction

-In addition to the above, a review of tax, employment and environmental diligence will be typically be undertaken.
+In addition to the above, a review of tax, employment and environmental diligence will typically be undertaken.
 Litigation-related diligence may also be necessary if the target is the subject of a material litigation.